python-cmd2/cmd2/docs/migrating/incompatibilities.rst

 processed in order, as if entered at the prompt.

 Since version 0.9.13 ``cmd2`` has removed support for ``Cmd.cmdqueue``.
-Reasoning about application behavior is much easier without this queue present.
+Because ``cmd2`` supports running commands via the main ``cmdloop()``, text scripts, Python scripts, transcripts, and history replays, the only way to preserve consistent behavior across these methods was to eliminate the command queue.
+Additionally, reasoning about application behavior is much easier without this queue present.

 If developers need this sort of thing, they can add it in their application.
+However, if they are not extremely careful there would likely be unintended consequences.